What is Mutual Legal Assistance?

-A recent report commissioned by the Global Network Initiative, Data Beyond Borders: Mutual Legal Assistance in the Internet Age recommends that there should be an MLAT specific to each unique state-to-state relationship.
+A report commissioned by the Global Network Initiative, Data Beyond Borders: Mutual Legal Assistance in the Internet Age recommends that there should be an MLAT specific to each unique state-to-state relationship.

 With which countries does Australia have a Mutual Legal Assistance Treaty?

 Australia has Mutual Legal Assistance Treaties with the following countries:

 Can Australia engage in MLA with another country where no treaty exists?